Team-Nutshell/nutshellengine-docs/source/types/NetworkingInterface/closeServerSocket/index.rst

 	  - Description
 	* - serverSocket
 	  - :doc:`/types/ServerSocketInterface/index`\*
-	  - The memory address to the :doc:`/types/ServerSocket/index` to close.
+	  - The memory address to the :doc:`server socket </types/ServerSocketInterface/index>` to close.

 Returns
 -------